PerfectAudience/reign/README.md

 * Capacity monitoring - services can monitor each other and ensure that they do not overwhelm each other:  for example, a frontline service may slow down its rate of requests to a backend service to prevent a \"domino effect\" where a spike in traffic brings down the whole application.
 * Application decisioning based on service state - services can publish diagnostic metrics which can be used to change application behavior:  for example, nodes in one service may go into \"safety mode\" based on information provided by another service (error rates, etc.).

-Building on top of Reign quickly provides a high level of cluster-awareness and coordination capabilities:  allowing you to focus your efforts on application functionality, not low level infrastructure.
+Building on top of Reign quickly provides a high level of cluster-awareness and coordination capabilities.

 Reign features a pluggable programming API which allows additional services to be built on top of or in addition to the core services.

 Quick Start